October 6, 2016

 In Massachusetts, as in other states, US citizens and permanent residents are eligible to enroll in Medicare to receive health coverage once they turn 65.
-Options include affordable hospital and medical insurance under Original Medicare, Part A and Part B, and private health insurance under Medicare Advantage (Medicare Part C) and Medicare Part D (prescription drug coverage).
+Options include hospital and medical insurance under Original Medicare, Part A and Part B, and Medicare approved private health insurance under Medicare Advantage (Medicare Part C) and Medicare Part D (prescription drug coverage).

 Original Medicare also covers medical insurance, under Medicare Part B. As in other states, most Medicare beneficiaries in Massachusetts have to pay a standard monthly premium for Medicare Part B. Medicare beneficiaries in Massachusetts whose annual income is above a certain amount may have to pay a higher premium.
-Under Medicare Part B, Massachusetts residents receive, among others benefits, the following services and supplies:
+Under Medicare Part B, Massachusetts beneficiaries receive, among others benefits, the following covered services and supplies: